mvolkmann/blog/src/alpine.md

 In these cases, you can opt out of passing an expression to x-data."
 For example: `<div x-data>`.

+A likely reason this is required is so Alpine can avoid wasting time looking for other Alpine directives on elements that are not descendants of an element that uses the `x-data` directive. that element and descendants.

 Another way to declare state is with the `Alpine.store` function.

 The following code prompts for an image query